jahnzab/Mini_RAG_Assesment_Backend/README.md

 Use /debug_pinecone to inspect indexes, namespaces, and vectors.

 Notes
+To run Backend use uvicorn main:app --reload or go to directly on deployed link https://mini-rag-assesment-backend.onrender.com
 GroqAI Free Tier limits context; prompts are truncated automatically.

 If sentence-transformers is unavailable, fallback hash-based embeddings are used.

 Pinecone namespaces isolate multiple chats for concurrent storage.